 |Victorian Canine Association (Dogs Victoria)||(03) 9788 2500|

 Appendix 2: Indicators of dog health status

-1. Signs of potential ill-health are given below:
+1. Signs of potential ill-health:

 - Increased appetite or water consumption